pallada-92/pedestrian/README.md

 ## Zones list

+Paths costs are stored as 64-bit integer numbers.
+Prices are applied per-pixel. `PRICE_MAX` constant has a value of `2^32`.

 | Zone id |  Price  |      Name       |
 | ------- | ------- | --------------- |
 |    0    |   MAX   |     barriers    |